-I am a Clinical Nurse Specialist working in the Nationally-Commissioned Mitochondrial Service.
-I contribute to planning of service provision, developing care pathways, quality improvement schemes and patient and public engagement activities.
+I am a Nurse Consultant working in the Nationally-Commissioned Mitochondrial Service.
+I take an active role in the planning of service provision, developing care pathways and patient and public engagement activities.

-My role is to provide support to patients in both outpatient and inpatient settings, as well as liaising with community staff to support patients in their home to improve quality of life.
-In the absence of curative treatments for Mitochondrial disease I also support the research activity in the department by facilitating access to studies and focus groups to better understand the disease, develop new therapeutic strategies and improve patient care.
+In the absence of curative treatments for mitochondrial disease, I also support the research activity in the department by leading and facilitating studies and focus groups to better understand the disease, develop new therapeutic strategies and improve patient care.